Crowd at city council meeting opposes zoning change

 According to Beavers, the city has sent out the biannual surveys and some have have already been returned.
 Beavers finished his report by going over several details about next year's city budget that is nearing completion.

 The council also approved resolution R45-2022 appointing members to serve on the Planning and Zoning Commission.
-The resolution is a correction to a previous appointment as part of resolution R33-2022.
+The resolution is a correction to a previous appointment.

 The council gave final approval to Bill 27082022.
 The bill makes permanent the placement of a four-way stop at the intersection of Maple Street and Woodlawn Drive.